DelazJ/QGIS-Documentation/docs/user_manual/processing_algs/qgis/mesh.rst

        Optional
      - ``EXTENT``
      - [extent]
-     - Spatial extent on which to process the data
+     - Specify the spatial extent on which to process the data.
+One of:

+       * Calculate from layer…
+       * Use map canvas extent
+       * Draw on canvas
    * - **Grid spacing**

        Optional